 The ClipMate solves this issue with a built-in and protected USB tab that can clip into the included wall charger, or any other such commonly found receptacle.
 We tried charging our purchased sample on two different vehicle “cigarette plug” chargers, usually used for our phones.
 There were zero issues.
 We tried it with the included charger, one for the iPhone, and another for an Android smartphone.
 No issues.
 We further plugged the ClipMate into a computer, and also two different portable power banks; once again, no issues.

 But there is more to this task light than just convenience in charging.
 The other main selling point is its impressive output.

-There are four modes programed into the Clipmate, two in white light and two in red light.
-The LEDs put out 10 lumens of white light for a full 24 hours while clicking the power button a second time will put out 70 lumens for 3.5 hours.
+There are four modes programmed into the ClipMate, two in white light and two in red light.
+The LEDs put out 10 lumens of white light for a full 24 hours.
+If the power button is clicked a second time it will put out 70 lumens for 3.5 hours.
 The power button can be pressed and held for a few seconds to switch the light over to red.
 Once the switch is made, the light will always turn on in the low setting of the selected color.